Districts13/odin-recipes/README.md

-This project is a simple website with recipes, created using only HTML!
+This project is a simple website with recipes, created using only HTML!!